 Build a machine learning model with Apache Spark MLlib

-In this article, you'll learn how to use Apache Spark MLlib to create a machine learning application that does simple predictive analysis on an Azure open dataset.
+In this article, you learn how to use Apache Spark MLlib to create a machine learning application that handles simple predictive analysis on an Azure open dataset.
 Spark provides built-in machine learning libraries.
 This example uses classification through logistic regression.

-SparkML and MLlib are core Spark libraries that provide many utilities that are useful for machine learning tasks, including utilities that are suitable for:
+The core SparkML and MLlib Spark libraries provide many utilities that are useful for machine learning tasks.
+These utilities are suitable for:

 • Classification